 Supervisory roles are great stepping stones to management.

-So, a chronological resume would be the best option for you as well.
+So, a chronological format would be the best option for you as well.

-There will be times when your career and resume project JUST won’t be straightforward — and this is when a combination resume format will be the better option.
+There will be times when your career won’t be straightforward — and this is when a combination resume format will be the better option.

 There are numerous scenarios for using a combination format — though we’ll only cover 2 primary scenarios for their use here.